pavelsaman/pavelsaman.github.io/_posts/2020-04-25-premature-optimization-benchmarking-and-why-it-seems-difficult.md

 - finding appropriate solutions they can reuse
 - focusing on business logic == solving the client's problem, **not trying to solve how to sort a list**
 - finding a good (project) structure for those bits and pieces they're gonna reuse
-- setting up their environment, server's environment, working with scaling (e.g. in Azure) etc.
+- setting up their environment, server's environment, working with scaling (e.g. in Azure), etc.
 - writing documentation

 I don't really see them focusing on low-level code.
 I'm sure such programmers/projects do exist, but the vast majority of today's jobs in this area are not on this side.